Northeastern United States: Other regions

 The Nuclear Regulatory Commission oversees 34 nuclear reactors, eight for research or testing and 26 for power production in the Northeastern United States.

 Transportation

 Rail systems

-The Northeast is served by Amtrak trains, with the Northeast Regional and Acela, two of the busiest intercity rail lines in the United States going from Washington DC to Boston.
+The Northeast is served by Amtrak trains, with the Northeast Regional and Acela, two of the busiest intercity rail lines running from Washington D.C. in the south to Boston in the north.
 Other Amtrak Lines that serve the Northeast include the Downeaster, Empire Service, Vermonter, Lake Shore Limited, Pennsylvanian.
-Many other rail systems also exist in the Northeast, varying from light rail, commuter rail, or heavy rapid transit (subway).
+Light rail, commuter rail, and other subway systems are also available in the region.